geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part6.md

 - Buying an app from an app store is a one-and-done payment sort of transaction that requires only an entitlement.
 - Buying a domain that is billed yearly is an example that requires both an entitlement and a subscription.

-(Note: In the interest of simplicity, I did not show a failure with Quarantine processing.
-If there is enough interest, I may be convinced to write a follow-up, deep-dive article on the Journal Reader internals.)
+(<b>Note 1:</b>   In the interest of simplicity, I did not show a failure with Quarantine processing.
+If there is enough interest, I may be convinced to write a follow-up, deep-dive article on the Journal Reader internals.
+ <b>Note 2:</b> I also did not show a Processor inserting into a data pond/lake.
+The only difference in the image would be a Processor issuing SQL Insert/Update/Delete calls to a database engine rather than issuing REST verbs to a microservice.)

 > So that defines the basics of Journal Readers and how to use them.